vintasoftware/github-metrics/README.md

 - <b id="tto">Time To Open (tto):</b>
 The time elapsed between a user's first commit to a branch and opening a pull request for that branch.

+- <b id="tto">Open To Merge Time (otm):</b>
+Returns statistics related to the time between opening and merging a pull request.

 - <b id="mr">Merge Rate (mr):</b>
 It measures the total number of merged pull requests to the total number of developers active in this time period (number of merged PRS / dev).
 A value closer to 1 indicates that each developer is merging a PR. a higher number indicates more merged PRs than devs, and vice versa.